Byrneby History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Byrneby family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in Burnby, or as the place-name was recorded in the Domesday Book in 1086, in Brunebi.
 Burnby is in the East Riding of Yorkshire having derived from the Old Norse, and means "farm or homestead by the spring or stream."
-CITATION[CLOSE]

 Early Origins of the Byrneby family

 The surname Byrneby was first found in Leicestershire where "from the 13th to the 15th century the Burnebys were an influential county family; in the 17th century the Burnebys or Burnabys possessed a family vault in Asfordby church; Burnaby was a well - known and sometimes a distinguished clerical name in Leicestershire during last century. "

 The name of De Burneby was represented in Northamptonshire and Bedfordshire in the 13th century.
 As to underscore that entry, we must look to Bedfordshire to find the first entry for the family in early rolls.
 The Hundredorum Rolls of 1273 listed John de Burneby as holding lands there at that time.

 This web page shows only a small excerpt of our Byrneby research.
 Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Byrneby History in all our PDF Extended History products and printed products wherever possible.